 When equations move from the blackboard to spreadsheets, engineering simulations, or economic forecasts, the same principles hold, but the context shifts.
 A physicist might translate a conservation law into a differential equation; an economist will encode supply‑demand balance as a system of linear equations; a data scientist will embed constraints into an optimization routine.
 In each case, the underlying algebraic structure remains the same: a set of relationships that must hold simultaneously.

 The first step in tackling a real‑world system is to model the situation accurately.
-On top of that, 3.
-Consider this: Defining constants that capture fixed parameters, such as material properties or policy limits.
-This involves:
+Defining constants that capture fixed parameters, such as material properties or policy limits.
+That's why this involves:

-- Even so, Identifying variables that represent measurable quantities.
-So naturally, 2.
+- Now, 3.
+Consider this: Identifying variables that represent measurable quantities.
+Consider this: 2.
 Translating relationships into equations that tie these elements together.

 Once the model is in place, the next phase is simplification.
-Here's the thing — many practical problems involve large, sparse matrices or non‑linear terms that can be linearized or approximated.
+Which means many practical problems involve large, sparse matrices or non‑linear terms that can be linearized or approximated.
 Techniques such as:

 - Matrix factorization (LU, QR, Cholesky) to reduce computational overhead,